j-hendricks/Business-Analysis/README.md

 The % montly return was plotted and fitted with a regression line.
 The p value is roughly 0.28, which is too high to be statistically significant.
 As a result, the weak relationship between % return and time that is shown in the plot cannot be verified.
 Thus, as the company sells more products, the amount of money lost from returns is proportional.
 The comapny has worked hard to keep its services at a consistent quality!
 ![scatter_percent_loss](Resources/scatter_percent_loss.png)

 Lastly, scatter plots were created to determine if an increase in % Discount translated to more sales.
-It is evident that the quantity of items sold increases with % discount until % discount exceeds 10%.
-Beyond 10%, the quantity sold decreases.
+It is evident that the quantity of items sold increases with % discount until quanity sold reaches a maximum at 2.5-3% discount.
+Beyond 10%, the quantity sold is practically 0.
 A similar, though weaker, trend is found with net sales and % discount.
-Therefore, it is reccomended to keep discounts between 0 and 10% to maximize sales.
+Therefore, it is reccomended to keep discounts between 0 and 10% to maximize sales, preferrably near 2-3%.

 ![scatter_decay2](Resources/scatter_decay2.png)
 ![scatter_decay1](Resources/scatter_decay1.png)